christianheinrichs/learning-abop/README.md

 learning-abop
 =============

-Byte of Python learning diary/log with solutions
+A Byte of Python learning diary/log with solutions

 05/20/2014 - Began reading the book, ended the day with chapter 7.4.5
 05/27/2014 & 05/28/2014 - Read until chapter 10